The CAB team

 Having grown up here in the townships, it feels great to be in this role of service for my community.
 My family and I have travelled around the world quite a bit, and we are continually pulled back to this beautiful rural area.
 The townships (and Sutton/ Abercorn in particular) are a truly magical place!
 I have worked for the last 9 years as a birth and postpartum doula and before that as a special needs counsellor for individuals with disabilities.

 My role here at the CAB is to be available to listen, support & make referral to other community services for anyone who is looking for help.
 Our fully bilingual services are available to anyone in need.
+One of my other roles is to animate the parent & baby group on Friday mornings, as well as the joujoutheque and depannage bambin program.
+Looking forward to meeting and sharing with you!

 Grace Pollock